JTechEng/jtlog/README.md

 * **stop time**: if a start time has not been already entered, the stop time will be the previously entered value.
 If a time before the programmed start time is entered, but still in the future, the start time will be adjusted to match the stop time.
 * **sample period**: This is entered in seconds, and can be a decimal.
 In practice, sample times lower than 0.5 seconds, i.e. f<sub>s</sub> > 2Hz, will cause the logger to not display data properly; however, data will still be written to the log file.
 If maximum possible sample rates are required, please use the command line executable, jtlog.py.
 It runs all ADCs in continuous mode, creates logs, and can handle unusual configurations such as different bit resolutions/speeds for different sensors.
 The sample period is displayed in the lower right corner of the window, above the log file.
 * **log file prefix**: This is the name of the log file.
 The prefix will be used as the first part of the file name, and will have the time: _yyyymmddhhmmss.csv_ appended to the prefix.
 The time used for the file name is the start time of sampling.
 If sampling is stopped and restarted, the log file currently being written will be closed, and a new file will be started when sampling recommences.
 * **log file location**: Specify the path to the log files.
-Shortcuts can be used such as _~_, or _~/logs_, but fully specified paths work too.
+Shortcuts can be used such as _~_, or _~/logs_, and fully specified paths work too.
 Please ensure the path supports writing by the current user. **jtlogc** is not graceful on this point.
 The chosen log location will be displayed in the lower right corner above the status window.
-The date and time will be completed when logging commences; note that the filename is not live; it does not update when logging is underway.
+The date and time will be completed when logging commences; note that the filename shown on the screen is not live; it does not update when logging is underway.

 #### Actions
 Actions concern starting, stopping, or triggering sampling.
-Press _a_ or _A_ to pull-down the **action** menu:
+Press _a_ or _A_ to pull down the **action** menu:
 * **start/stop**: Immediate start/stop of sampling.
 If data is needed on demand, without a schedule, select this.
 * **await start**: Uses the programmed start time, as set in the logging configuration menu.
-If the current time is between the start and stop times, and this item is selected, logging will commence immediately and stop at the specified stop time.
+If the current time is between the start and stop times, and this item is selected, logging will commence immediately and will stop at the specified stop time.
 Note that the local, start, and stop times are all displayed in the lower left corner of the window, right above the status window.

 #### Help
-All help actions simply provide instructions in the status window.
+All help selections simply provide instructions in the status window.
 Press _h_ or _H_ to pull down the **help** menu:
 * **user manual**: there are man pages for both the cli and curses versions; _man jtlog_ or _man jtlogc_ should bring up the appropriate page.
 * **check for updates**: directs user to J-Tech's [github repository](https://github.com/JTechEng)
 * **web**: directs user to J-Tech's [web](https://jtecheng.com) page; this will launch a browser only if running a local X session on the Raspberry Pi.
 If using a remote window, the program does not launch a browser session.